saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

 The 2022 application is out already and yeah it will last for 2 - 3 months, deadline for application for both students and mentor is January 15, 2022.

-Application form has been open since December.
+The application form has been open since December.

 ### Program details
 - *Region:* Worldwide